 The MA Rating

-The Master at Arms' rating was one of the original Navy ratings when it was first established in 1797.
+The Master at Arms' rating was one of the original United States Navy ratings when it was first established in 1794.
 The rating was then disestablished in 1921 and the responsibilities of the rating were delved out as collateral duties to other ratings.
+The Master-at-Arms rating is one of the original eight Chief Petty Officer ratings.

 Established in 1942, the Specialists (S) Shore Patrol and Security worked shore patrol teams and ensured basic ship and shore station security.
 Its name was changed in 1948 to Shore Patrolman, and it took on some of the official functions of the current Master-at Arms rating, only to be re-disestablished in 1953.

 Finally reestablished on August 1, 1973, the MA rating would only draw its members from Sailors cross-rating from other ratings at the Second Class Petty Officer level and above.
 That is until 2003, when Navy Recruiting Command was assigned a new contract mission for entry level applicants.

 The Master at Arms' rating is the Navy's military police force.
 Master-at-Arms make sure the regulations are enforced.
 They provide the United States Navy with security specialists who perform force protection, anti-terrorism, physical security, and law enforcement duties on land and at sea.
 All training and experience can directly transfer to homeland security or other government and civilian law enforcement agencies.

 Master at Arms class "A" school is approximately seven weeks in duration, and the school is located in San Antonio, Texas.

 Master-at-Arms provide waterborne and land security, aircraft and flight line security, strategic weapons and cargo security, maritime security and platform protection.
 They conduct customs operations, corrections operations, detainee operations, and protective service operations.